BMus in composition, jazz studies, performance, or preteacher licensure (emphasis in choral, elementary-general, or instrumental)

 You’ll log time in the studio, running cable at concert halls, and operating state-of-the-art mixing consoles in the field.
 You’ll learn about the science of sound.
 You’ll even get the opportunity to work with meticulously maintained vintage analog recording equipment, such as the Sony MCI 24 track two-inch reel-to-reel recorder – a machine that has a beautiful and unique audio quality that evokes the difference between CDs and vinyl.

 Teamwork is a core principle of the program, so you’ll be working closely with other students who are just as passionate about making music as you are—each taking turns to fill the revolving roles of engineer, producer and performer.

 If you love making music, and want to learn the technical skills to take your recordings to the next level, this program is for you.

-- APT I: Introduction to audio engineering basics.
+- Audio Recording Techniques I: Introduction to audio engineering basics.

-- APT II: Projects-based production class.
+- Audio Recording Techniques II: Projects-based production class.
 Each student records and produces their own song for class, whether original or a cover of another artist.

-- APT III: Small-group intense production class featuring the “Challenge Song,” where we attempt to faithfully recreate a famous (or unique) song utilizing the techniques learned in terms I & II, as well as analysis and trial and error.
+- Audio Recording Techniques III: Small-group intense production class featuring the “Challenge Song,” where we attempt to faithfully recreate a famous (or unique) song utilizing the techniques learned in terms I & II, as well as analysis and trial and error.
 The class also offers the opportunity to record a symphony orchestra.

-- Logic Pro X DAW study I, II, III: Sequence focusing on the use of Logic Pro X software for recording.
+- Digital Audio Workstation I, II, III: Sequence focusing on the use of Logic Pro X software for recording.
 Logic is used for production in most classes within the School of Music & Dance.

 - Pop Songwriting: Study the art of writing and creating pop songs using software and acoustic recording techniques.